The latest news from the Sports Business all around the world

 Also, which might be the trickiest part, designing requires creativity anddedication, as well as a vision andtalent.
 Maybe the hardest assets of them all.

-Normally, the technical skills and the background are both teached in fashion schools.
+Normally, the technical skills and background are both taught in fashion schools.
 Further depth, especially of fitness apparel can be gained in internships at the different brands.